 A: Similar to the management of other malignancies, treatment protocols have been established for this disease.
 Prior to treatment, all patients with BIA-ALCL undergo a thorough assessment to help establish the “stage” of their disease.
 When confined to the space around the breast implants or the adjacent breast implant capsule – removal of the implant and capsule on both sides is recommended.
 For these patients diagnosed early, all but a few have been fully resolved by this surgery.
 However for those with a higher stage of disease, the lymphoma affects tissues at a distance from the breast and chemotherapy or radiation therapy may be recommended.
 Approximately 15% of patients have this more advanced disease at the time of their initial diagnosis.

 Q. Should patients have their implants removed because of a risk of BIA-ALCL?

 Q: Should women with breast implants be screened for BIA-ALCL?

 A: There is no blood test to specifically screen for BIA-ALCL.
 The expert opinion is that asymptomatic women without breast changes do not require more than routine mammograms and breast exams.
 But if a patient experiences a change in her breasts – especially if there is swelling or a lump – she should undergo immediate examination, imaging, and subsequent consultation with a plastic surgeon.
 If there is fluid around the implant the fluid should be aspirated under ultrasound guidance and sent for analysis.
 This is most commonly performed by an interventional Radiologist.

 Q: What causes BIA-ALCL?

-A: Many different medical organizations and the implant manufacturers are intensely studying BIA-ALCL.
+A: Many different medical organizations and implant manufacturers are intensely studying BIA-ALCL.
 To date, no specific causal factors have been identified.
 Implant texturing, bacteriologic contamination and genetic factors have been implicated and are undergoing further study.
 The best available information is that a combination of four factors is required for the development of BIA-ALCL